jrasmusson/level-up-swift/2-functions/README.md

 ## Functions as variables

 Functions can be instantiated and passed around like any other variable.
-This can be handy in testing (no need to mock an object in it's entirety) or flexible API that take _func_s instead of classes, structs, and enums.
+This can be handy in testing (no need to mock an object in it's entirety) or flexible API that take a _func_ instead of classes, structs, and enums.

 Here for example we define a _Math_ struct with a func called _addTwoInts_.
 Think of this func definition just like any other Swift _var_ or _let_.